Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     <formula> is usually the name of the formula to install, but may also be
     the URL for an arbitrary formula.

-    If `--force` is passed, will install <formula> even if it is already installed.
-This can be used to re-install a formula without removing it first.
+    If `--force` is passed, will install <formula> if it exists, even if it is blacklisted.

     If `--debug` is passed and brewing fails, open a shell inside the temporary directory used for compiling.